-- How many times can your group move the hoop around your circle in 1 minute? - How quickly can your group pass your hoop around the circle 2X? - .7 Move More (Discuss during a cool-down, while leading a stretch.) - buried alive, and the box overboard escape. escaping from a locked, water-filled milk can, the Chinese water torture cell, being things.
+- How many times can your group move the hoop around your circle in 1 minute? - How quickly can your group pass your hoop around the circle 2X? - .7 Move More (Discuss during a cool-down, while leading a stretch.) - buried alive, and the box overboard escape escaping from a locked, water-filled milk can, the Chinese water torture cell, being things.
 He was nicknamed the "Handcuff King."
-Some of his notable escapes include Have you ever heard of Harry Houdini?
-He was a talented magician from the late $19^{ ext{th}}$ and early $20^{ ext{th}}$ centuries who was famous for his ability to escape from all sorts of - How do you think someone gets so good at this type of thing?
+Some of his notable escapes include 19th and early 20th centuries who was famous for his ability to escape from all sorts of Have you ever heard of Harry Houdini?
+He was a talented magician from the late - How do you think someone gets so good at this type of thing:

 - Don't force a hoop to go over or under someone.
-Let them do it at their own pace. - Encourage others as they try to move through the hoop.
+Let them do it at their own pace - Encourage others as they try to move through the hoop.

-COOPERATIVES 1000
+COOPERATIVES COOL